 In a landmark event for Title IX in 2011, a letter known as the “Dear Colleague” letter was issued by the U.S. Department of Education Office of Civil Rights, marking the first time the department officially confirmed colleges and universities are required to address sexual violence and harassment under Title IX.
 More recently in 2020, a federal judge upheld that Title IX also protects the rights of transgender students to attend school free of discrimination based on their gender identity.

-Title IX has brought significant changes to how all publicly funded schools address sexual and gender-based violence and harassment for the last 50 years.
+For the last 50 years, Title IX has brought significant changes to how all publicly funded schools address sexual and gender-based violence and harassment that people of all genders experience.
 However, Title IX policies and procedures can look different in practice depending on the setting.

 What does Title IX look like in Fairfax County?

 Title IX applies to all public schools, colleges, and universities in Fairfax County.
 Domestic and Sexual Violence Services sat down with Title IX representatives from Fairfax County Public Schools, Northern Virginia Community College, and George Mason University to learn more.

 What happens when I talk to Title IX?

 When someone first connects with their Title IX office, they will be given the opportunity to discuss their experience, whether it is identified as requiring a Title IX investigation or not.
 Referrals can be made by individuals who have been impacted directly, or as mandated for certain staff and employees.
 According to George Mason University Deputy Title IX Coordinator Emily Gleason, “You have options, and you can ask questions, [and] have those questions answered so you can make the most informed decision for yourself.”